 In the System32 folder of your Windows, you will see an application called IExpress.
-IExpress is a Microsoft tool that is included in Windows XP, Windows Server 2003, Windows Vista, Windows Server 2008, Windows 7 and Windows 8.
+IExpress is a Microsoft tool that is included in Windows XP, Windows Server 2003, Windows Vista, Windows Server 2008, Windows 7, Windows 8 as well as Windows 10.

 This tool allows you to create an executable file around your script so that you can distribute it as a .exe file instead of a .bat or .vbs file.
 It can be used to create a single self-extracting package from a set of files.
 Such packages can be used to install applications, executables, drivers and system components.
 It uses a Self-Extraction Directive (.sed) file to store information about your package.
 When you run the IExpress Wizard, you can start with an existing .sed file or create a new one by using the wizard.
 The .sed file contains information and instructions about the setup package.

 Using its step-by-step wizard, IExpress 2.0 will help you go about creating a self-extracting files, viz Self Extraction Directive (SED) files, that automatically run the setup program contained inside.